 Quality control procedures to be used (~ 1 page)

 Structural misannotation i.e. inclusion of unsupported introns or exons is assessed by confirming the presence of the features in transcriptomic datasets.
-Initially we have used alignments of ESTs and cDNAs to check the complete structure of transcripts, and indicate the level of support in the transcript support level (TSL).
-Manual rechecking of ~~10000 introns flagged as unsupported by EST and cDNA evidence suggest that with the exception of introns with non-canonical splicing, QC is very sensitive.
-More recently we have used RNA-seq data from multiple tissues produced by the Gtex project to identify introns with little or no support.
+Initially, we have used alignments of ESTs and cDNAs to check the complete structure of transcripts, and indicate the level of support in the transcript support level (TSL).
+Manual rechecking of approximately 10,000 introns flagged as unsupported by EST and cDNA evidence suggest that, with the exception of introns with non-canonical splicing, QC is very sensitive.
+More recently, we have used RNA-seq data from multiple tissues produced by the GTEx project to identify introns with little or no support.
 We will tag transcripts containing such introns and remove them from the geneset.
-We will use third generation transcriptomic data to comfirm complete transcript structures as the scope and depth of such datasets permits.
-Functional misannotation, i.e. annotation of transcripts and loci with incorrect biotytpe is assessedin three ways.
+We will use third generation transcriptomic data to confirm complete transcript structures as the scope and depth of such datasets permits.
+Functional misannotation, i.e. annotation of transcripts and loci with incorrect biotype is assessed in three ways.
 Biotypes of all transcripts are compared to other transcripts at the same locus to identify aberrant combinations.
 To identify unannotated protein-coding transcripts, PhyloCSF regions and proteomics data intersecting with lncRNA annotation are checked, as part of CCDS discussions or following literature review.
-To confirm true protein-coding functionality of annotated transcripts we utilise coverage by, shotgun and targeted proteomics and RP data.
-Quantitative proteomics will also give insight into the likely functional significance of loci that fulfil the essential criteria to be annotated as protein-coding ie have an intact CDS and evidence of transcription.
-Quantifying the abundance of a protein, will allow the discrimination of loci that produce a high level of protein providing a mechanism by which they could have a possible functional role in the cell and those whose basal levels of protein product do not support such a role.
+To confirm true protein-coding functionality of annotated transcripts we utilise coverage by, shotgun and targeted proteomics and ribosome profiling data.
+Quantitative proteomics will also give insight into the likely functional significance of loci that fulfil the essential criteria to be annotated as protein-coding i.e. have an intact CDS and evidence of transcription.
+Quantifying the abundance of a protein, will allow the discrimination of loci that produce a high level of protein, providing a mechanism by which they could have a possible functional role in the cell and those whose basal levels of protein product do not support such a role.

 Ensembl QC The GENCODE gene set is compared to other sets (UniProt and cDNA alignments, and imported RefSeq data) to check for missing genes or transcripts.
 The most recent CCDS database is downloaded and the GENCODE set compared against that to ensure it contains the complete set of CCDS models.
 The alignments of cDNAs in the INSDC are updated for every Ensembl release.
 If annotation identified in these external data sets is missing and requires manual annotation, then this is stored in the AnnoTrack system (Kokocinski et al., 2010) so that a record is kept for the annotators to inspect these loci.